 ME 270.
 Advanced Computer-Aided Design of Dynamic Systems.
 Computer analysis, synthesis and modeling of physical systems including single and multiple degree of freedom, and linear/nonlinear systems.
 Use of Computer-Aided Modeling software (CAMP-G) and Advanced Digital Simulation Languages (ADSL).
 Design and analysis of multi-energy systems using Block Diagrams, Bond Graphs, and state space equation representation.
 Design of electromagnetic, electro-hydraulic servomechanisms, actuators and driven systems; introduction to multi-variable control of complex systems; stability, controllability, and observability.
 Prerequisite: ME 114, ME 170 or ME 171.
-3 units.
+Units: 3.0.

 ME 272.
 Finite Element Modeling in Computer-Aided Design.
 Finite-element methods in the analysis and optimal design of machine components, structures, and distributed systems.
 Generation of FEA models using computers.
 Theoretical and practical application of a finite element code such as PATRAN to the solution of engineering problems.
 Topics include static and vibration analysis, stress analysis buckling, normal modes, direct and modal frequency response, transient analysis, and heat transfer.
 Prerequisite: ME 173, ME 175.
-3 units.
+Units: 3.0.

 ME 276.
 Advanced Vibration Theory.
 Advanced study of mechanical and structural vibrations.
 Discrete and distributed parameter systems with linear and nonlinear characteristics.
 Variational principle, Lagrange's equation and finite element method.
 Matrix equation and eigenvalue problems.
 Modal analysis and modal testing.
 Stability and control.
 Theory developed through physical problems.
 Prerequisite: ME 114, ME 171, or CE 166.
-3 units.
+Units: 3.0.

 ME 295.
 Fieldwork.
 Supervised employment in industry or government that provides practical work experience.
 Requires satisfactory completion of the work assignment and a written report.
 Note: Units may not be applied toward meeting the 30-unit requirement of the degree.
 Prerequisite: Permission of Graduate Coordinator or Department Chair.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit / No Credit.
+Units: 1.0-3.0.

 ME 296.
 Experimental Offerings in Mechanical Engineering.
 When a sufficient number of qualified students are interested, one of the staff will conduct a seminar on some topic of mechanical engineering.
 Note: May be repeated for credit with permission of advisor.
-1-4 units.
+Units: 1.0-4.0.

 ME 299.
 Special Problems.
 Any properly qualified student who wishes to pursue a problem of his/her own choice may do so if the proposed subject is acceptable to the faculty member with whom he/she works and to his/her advisor.
-1-3 units.
+Graded: Graded (CR/NC Available).
+Units: 1.0-3.0.

 ME 500.
 Master's Thesis/Project.
 Completion of a thesis or project.
 Credit given upon successful completion of a Master's Thesis (5 units), or a Master's Project (2 units).
 Prerequisite: Open to students who have advanced to candidacy and have secured approval of a Thesis/Project proposal form.
-Graded Credit/No Credit.
-1-5 units.
+Graded: Thesis in Progress.
+Units: 1.0-5.0.